Principles of operator algebras: 11d. Abelian subalgebras

-As a last topic regarding type ${\rm II}$, let us discuss an interesting connection with type ${\rm I}$, coming from the notion of matrix model.
+We would like to end this chapter with something more refreshing, in relation with the above, namely matrix models, and abelian subalgebras.
+These two topics are actually related, and in a quite subtle way, and we will provide an introduction to this.

+Let us first discuss the matrix models, for the quantum groups.
 One interesting method for the study of the closed subgroups $G\subset U_N^+$ consists in modelling the coordinates $u_{ij}\in C(G)$ by concrete variables $U_{ij}\in B$.
 Indeed, assuming that the model is faithful in some suitable sense, and that the target algebra $B$ is something quite familiar, all questions about $G$ would correspond in this way to routine questions inside $B$.

 Regarding now the choice of the target algebra $B$, some very familiar and convenient algebras are the random matrix ones, $B=M_K(C(T))$, with $K\in\mathbb N$, and $T$ being a compact space.
 We are led in this way to the following definition: